TabularEditor/TabularEditorDocs/onboarding/migrate-from-vs.md

 ## UI differences

 This section lists the most important differences between the user interfaces of Tabular Editor 3 and Visual Studio for tabular model development.
+If you are an avid Visual Studio user, you should feel quite comfortable with Tabular Editor 3's user interface.
+If you would like a more detailed walkthrough, please see <xref:user-interface>.

 ### Tabular Model Explorer vs. TOM Explorer